sesch29/openweather-mcp-server/README.md

 - Get your personal openweathermap.org API key:
     - Create an [Account](https://home.openweathermap.org/users/sign_up)
     - Create an API-key [here](https://home.openweathermap.org/api_keys)
 - Open the configuration file of your AI application.
-Depending on the app, this might be different.
-You need to add this configuration:
+Depending on your app, this might be different.
+You need to add this data to your configuration (e.g. from `librechat.yaml`):
     ```yml
     mcpServers:
       openweather-mcp-server: